arashn/arashn.github.io/education.md

 permalink: /education/
 ---

-### M.S.
-Computer Science
-University of California, Irvine
+## University of California, Irvine

-Completion date: June 2018
+### Doctoral Studies in Computer Science

+2016–2018 · Left the program to pursue a career in industry

+### Master of Science in Computer Science

-Final GPA: 3.9
+2016–2018 · GPA: 3.9

-#### Teaching Experience
-Teaching Assistant, 5 quarters

-#### Research Work
-Research Assistant, Fall 2017
-Title: Gender Representation in Political Science Graduate Training
-Co-PIs: Dr. Heidi Hardt and Dr. Amy Erica Smith

-As part of this research work, I developed a website for searching through a database of citations.

-### B.S.
-Computer Science and Engineering
+### Bachelor of Science in Computer Science and Engineering

-University of California, Irvine
-Graduation date: June 2016
-Final GPA: 3.9
+2012–2016 · GPA: 3.9

+## Teaching and Research

+- Served as a teaching assistant for five academic quarters, assisting students in core computer-science courses.
+- Worked as a graduate researcher and built a React-based tool for academic researchers to analyze citation trends in graduate syllabi.